scala/improvement-proposals/content/scala-cli.md

 ### High-level overview

 Let us show a few examples where adopting Scala CLI as `scala` command would be a significant improvement ofer current scripts.
 For this, we have assumed a minial set of features.
-Each additionnal  Scala CLI feature included, such as `package`, would add more and more use cases.
+Each additional  Scala CLI feature included, such as `package`, would add more and more use cases.

 **Using REPL with a 3rd-party dependency**